 On December 30, after a spike in Covid-19 cases in Thailand, Pattaya bars and nightlife venues were again ordered to close.

-Pattaya Nightlife Re-opened After Second Lockdown Due to Covid-19, 5 February 2021
+Pattaya Nightlife Re-opening After Second Lockdown 5 February 2021

-Pattaya bars and nightlife venues were allowed to once again on February 1, 2021.
-Most places remained shut until Friday February 5, which was the first weekend after re-opening.
+Pattaya bars and nightlife venues were allowed to open once again on February 1, 2021.
+Most places remained shut until Friday, February 5, which was the first weekend after re-opening.

 Most of Walking Street remained in darkness, but a few gogo bars, beer bars, and nightclubs, including Lucifer, 808, Insomnia, Windmill, Dollhouse, Tantra, and Le Pub, were open.